Single core architecture

 Technical architecture requirements and best practices

-Edge appliance to your LAN
+BYOC Premises Edge to your LAN

-To deploy the Edge using two interfaces, connect the WAN interface to a network segment that has outbound access to the public Internet.
+To deploy an Edge using two interfaces, connect the WAN interface to a network segment that has outbound access to the public Internet.
 Use it to connect to the Genesys Cloud platform.
 Connect the Port 2 interface to a different network segment that has access to your company LAN.

 The following diagrams show the two supported best practice deployments.

-Edge appliance to Edge appliance
+BYOC Premises Edge to BYOC Premises Edge

 We recommend this deployment to ensure the most output with the least amount of latency between the devices.
-The Edge appliances frequently communicate with each other due to automatic clustering and load balancing.
+Edge appliances frequently communicate with each other due to automatic clustering and load balancing.
 Voice traffic also passes between them during standard operations.